 The phrase doing business includes all activities that occupy the time and labor of people for profit.
 In determining whether or not a corporation is doing business in New York State, consideration is given to such factors as: the nature, continuity, frequency, and regularity of the activities of a corporation in New York State; the location of the corporation's offices and other places of business; the employment in New York State of agents, officers, and employees of the corporation; and other relevant factors.
 Activities that constitute doing business in New York State include: operating a branch, loan production office, representative office, or a bona fide office in New York State.
 A banking corporation that meets any of the tests under Credit card banks is also doing business in New York State.
-Activities that do not constitute doing business in New York State include the mere acquisition of one or more security interests in real or personal property located in New York State, or the mere acquisition of title to property located in New York State through the foreclosure of a security interest.
+Activities that do not constitute doing business in New York State include the mere acquisition of one or more security interests in real or personal property located in New York State through the foreclosure of a security interest.